 Coronavirus (COVID-19) Update: We are fully operational and remote, we are available over the phone 8am-5pm Monday-Friday, available over email and able to provide services to our existing and future clients.
 More FAQs »

 English or Spanish

-The same kind of insurance can be very useful even if the other driver does not leave the scene of the crash, but he or she is uninsured or under-insured.
+The same kind of insurance can be very useful even if the other driver does not leave the scene of the crash, but they are uninsured or underinsured.
 Your insurance company can then pay the difference in your expenses or the entire cost of your accident.

-Unfortunately, injured individuals who do not carry an Uninsured Motorists' insurance can only sue the uninsured driver to recover their damages.
-Considering that most of the drivers who are uninsured do not own too many assets, a lawsuit might not generate the desired outcome.
+Unfortunately, injured individuals who do not carry Uninsured Motorists' insurance have as only option to sue the uninsured driver to recover their damages.
+Considering that most of the uninsured drivers do not own too many assets, a lawsuit might not generate the desired outcome.

-At our Miami based law firm we provide you with complete legal services from evidence gathering, to identifying available insurance sources and negotiating on your behalf with insurance companies.
-Call us today at 305.416.9805.
+At our Miami-based law firm, we provide you with complete legal services from evidence gathering to identifying available insurance sources and negotiating on your behalf with insurance companies.